98Sulochana/User-Detail/README.md

 # User-Detail
-This is simple ReactJS project.In this project user can enter name and age and after add button they can see added details in the list.
+This is simple ReactJS project with small validation.In this project user can enter name and age and after add button they can see added details in the list.